canalplus/rx-player/doc/api/Miscellaneous/hdr.md

 ## Exploiting the API

-HDR do not specify new display's capabilities.
-However, it allows to make better use of the display brightness, contrast and color capabilities.
+HDR does not specify new display capabilities.
+However, it allows making better use of the display brightness, contrast and color capabilities.
 HDR will not be rendered the same way on each used display.
 It is possible through several APIs to query the browser about its screen characteristics, to speculate about the quality of the HDR rendering.
 Here are the available APIs now :

 ### Color depth